bytebase/bytebase.com-old/content/blog/1-12-0-new-features.md

 ![enterprise-plan](/static/blog/1-12-0-new-features/enterprise-plan.webp)

-Well, that's it for this feature reading.
+Well, that's it for the feature deep dive.
+You can also read [1.12.0 full changelog](/changelog/bytebase-1-12-0).
 See you!